predictiveworks/cdap-connect/src/main/java/de/kp/works/connect/thingsboard/README.md

 > You may be interested to leverage [Predictive Works.](https://predictiveworks.eu) Kafka connector to consume real-time events for complex event processing and data ingestion into an IoT-scale database.

 This data connector has been been built to send analyzed (asset or domain-specific) data back to ThingsBoard, e.g. for visualization.
+The result is provided as timeseries data of a tenant-specific Thingsboard asset with a tenant-specific type.
+If the specified asset does not exist, it is created by this data connector.